TG4: On the air

+Becoming TG4

 TnaG was the third terrestrial television channel in Ireland.
 A fourth channel, TV3, was launched on 20 September 1998.
 Despite being the fourth channel in Ireland, TV3's naming secured it the "third place" listing in many television listings, which had previously been occupied by TnaG.
 TnaG was renamed TG4 in September 1999, which reduced the likelihood of being further relegated in television listings and/or on television sets.

 In 2006, the Irish postal service, An Post, marked ten years of the Irish-language station with a commemorative stamp.
 The station published a book entitled TG4@10: Deich mBliana de TG4 (Ten Years of TG4).

 On 1 April 2007, Teilifís na Gaeilge became an independent statutory corporation.
 Former Gaelic Athletic Association president Peter Quinn became first chairman of the corporation.
 The other members appointed to the authority were Joe Connolly, Pádraig MacDonnacha, Eilís Ní Chonghaile, Méabh Mhic Ghairbheith, Méadhbh Nic an Airchinnigh, Bríd Ní Neachtáin, Feargal Ó Sé, and Regina Culliton.
 Coinciding with TG4's independence from RTÉ, TG4 began broadcasting news from France 24 instead of Euronews.
 RTÉ holds a share in Euronews, meaning TG4 could no longer broadcast the service.

 On 1 July 2007, TG4 became a member of the European Broadcasting Union.

 In 2008, TG4 became a founding member of World Indigenous Television Broadcasters Network (WITBN).

 On 12 July 2009, the Broadcasting Act 2009 was enacted.
 Many of the provisions of the Act relating to RTÉ also apply to TG4, with the station being subject to regulation from the Broadcasting Authority of Ireland.
 The Act also changed the English-language title of the Chief Executive of TG4 to "Director General" in line with that of the head of RTÉ, and in the Irish language from "Ceannasaí" to "Ardstiúrthóir".
 There have been two Chief Executives and three Director Generals of TG4: Cathal Goan (who later became Director General of RTÉ from 2003 to 2010), Pól Ó Gallchóir (1999–2009 as Chief Executive, 2009–2016 as Director General), and Alan Esslemont (2016 to 2025).
 Deirdre Ní Choistín was appointed Director General in April 2025.

 The Irish language enthusiast Seán Tadhg Ó Gairbhí wrote Súil eile (published by Cois Life in 2017).
 The Irish Times selected it as one of its best Irish-language books of the year and described it as "the standard book for anyone wanting to take a súil eile at the history of the station for years to come".